Texas Tick-Borne Diseases

 Anaplasmosis and Ehrlichiosis

-Anaplasmosis, known as human granulocytic anaplasmosis (HGA), is a disease caused by the bacterium Anaplasma phagocytophilum (A. Phagocytophilum).
-These bacteria are spread to people by tick bites primarily from the black-legged tick (Ixodes scapularis) and the western black-legged tick (Ixodes pacificus).
+Anaplasmosis, or human granulocytic anaplasmosis (HGA), is a disease caused by the bacterium Anaplasma phagocytophilum (A. Phagocytophilum).
+These bacteria are spread to people by tick bites, primarily from the black-legged tick (Ixodes scapularis) and the western black-legged tick (Ixodes pacificus).
 The first case of human anaplasmosis was described in 1990 when a patient in Wisconsin developed a severe febrile illness following a tick bite and died two weeks later (6).

 Anaplasma organisms are small, gram-negative, and intracellular.
 A. phagocytophilum targets neutrophils, alters their function in the host, and forms morulae within vacuoles.
-The majority of damage it causes is thought to be related to host inflammatory processes.
-Since Ixodes ticks are also carriers for Lyme disease, babesiosis, and tick-borne encephalitis, coinfection with multiple diseases can and does occur in humans.
+Most of the damage it causes is thought to be related to host inflammatory processes.
+Since Ixodes ticks are also carriers for Lyme disease, babesiosis, and tick-borne encephalitis, coinfection with multiple diseases can occur in humans.

 Ehrlichiosis, known as Human Monocytic Ehrlichiosis (HME), is similar to anaplasmosis in molecular structure but is less commonly found than anaplasmosis.

-The median age of patients with anaplasmosis and ehrlichiosis is around 50 years old (6).
+The median age of patients with anaplasmosis and ehrlichiosis is around 50 years (6).

 Doxycycline is the drug of choice for adults and children of all ages with anaplasmosis (5).